 I’m a journalist and author who has also worked as a bookseller, bartender, and barista (all great jobs for gathering material for fiction).
-I’ve written three novels: House and Home (2008); A Simple Thing (2012), nominated for the Library of Virginia Literary Awards in fiction; and Leaving Haven (Oct., 2013), a Target Emerging Author pick.
+I’ve written three novels: House and Home (2008), an IndieNext pick; A Simple Thing (2012), nominated for the Library of Virginia Literary Awards in fiction; and Leaving Haven (Oct., 2013), a Target Emerging Author pick.
 My non-fiction articles have appeared in The New York Times, the Washington Post, Parade, Good Housekeeping, and many other publications.
 When I’m not writing, I teach writing.
-I’ve taught as an adjunct professor at American University, and I’m an instructor with Writopia Labs, a non-profit that teaches creative writing to kids.
-I also counsel teens on how to write great college application essays (more about that here: http://thenobleapp.com/).
-I live in Virginia, but escape whenever I can to the mountains and the woods, preferably northern mountains and woods.
+I’ve taught as an adjunct professor at American University, and I teach English to adult immigrants with the English Empowerment Center in northern Virginia.
+I live in Virginia with my husband, two cats, an occasional visiting adult daughter (I have two) and sometimes my eldest daughter’s dog, but escape whenever I can to the mountains and the woods, preferably northern mountains and woods.
+North is my favorite direction.

 Little known facts about me that may (or may not) surprise my friends: